-F course the paschal lamb by whose immolation the people of Israel delivered from were Egyptian slavery: had been ordered to be selected five days before the pasch, that is on the tenth <day> of the month, and immolated on the fourteenth <day> of the month at evening: signifying him which was to redeem us by his blood, five days before the pasch, that is this day, escorted with great joy and praise of the people preceding and following, he came into the temple of God, and was there teaching daily.
+F course the Paschal lamb by whose immolation the people delivered Israel were Egyptian slavery: had been ordered to be selected five days before the Pasch, that is on the tenth <day> of the month, and immolated on fourteenth <day> of the month at evening: signifying him which was to redeem us by his blood, five days before the Pasch, that is this day, escorted with great joy and praise of the people preceding and following, he came into the temple of God, and was there teaching daily.
 Who finally after the fifth day was ended, having observed thus far the completion of the sacraments of the old pasch: also delivered the new sacraments to be observed thereafter to the disciples.
-Having gone out to mount Olivet <he> was seized by the Jews: and in the morning was crucified.
-On that very day he redeemed us from the domination of the Devil: in which the ancient people of the Hebrews by the immolation of a lamb, had cast aside the yoke of Egyptian slavery.
+Having gone out to mount Olivet, <he> was seized by the Jews: and in the morning was crucified.
+On that very day he redeemed us from the domination of the devil: in which the ancient people of the Hebrews by the immolation of a lamb, had cast aside the yoke of Egyptian slavery.
 But thou.